-VII.
-Patients Requiring Transfer to Another Facility

-- A. Patient safety and stabilization is the primary consideration of the Emergency Department.
-No patient will be transferred to another facility until his medical condition is stabilized to a degree that allows for safety during transport.

-Transfer of patients will be in accordance with EMTALA guidelines for patient transport. - B. All essential lifesaving measures and emergency procedures shall be implemented before transfer and the patient will be sufficiently stabilized for transport. - C. The attending physician determines the disposition of the patient. - D. It is the policy of the Hendricks Regional Health Emergency Department to complete the "Authorization for Transfer" form on all patients transferred to another acute care facility to provide continuity of care for further medical needs.
+- VII.
+Patients Requiring Transfer to Another Facility - A. Patient safety and stabilization is the primary consideration of the Emergency Department.
+No patient will be transferred to another facility until his medical condition is stabilized to a degree capable at this facility that allows for safety during transport." - B. The attending physician determines the disposition of the patient. - C. It is the policy of the Hendricks Regional Health Emergency Department to complete the "Authorization for Transfer" form on all patients transferred to another acute care facility to provide continuity of care for further medical needs.